 Director/Chief Executive Officer

 Mr. Hinds graduated from the University of Washington in Oceanography with an interest in fluid dynamics in 1972, secured a Master’s Degree from Western Washington University in 1988 and post graduate/doctoral work at Arizona State University.
 Mr. Hinds is currently working with North Central University in pursuit of a PhD and brings a wide range of business experiences beginning soon after his graduation from the University of Washington.
 In 1999 Mr. Hinds founded AZ Prep, a technology company that developed a unique software program conducting data analysis for schools and schools districts across the US.
-In 2006 Mr. Hinds founded Motivating tomorrow’s Minds, which worked with Federal funding to provide services to, disadvantaged students In Texas.
+In 2006 Mr. Hinds founded Motivating tomorrow’s Minds, which worked with Federal funding to provide services to disadvantaged students In Texas.
 That company also developed several proprietary educational software programs.
-Since 2009 Mr. Hinds has worked with Low Wind (now Thunderbird), initially to design training programs, moving into sales, then product development and finally in 2015 accepted the role of CEO.
+Since 2009 Mr. Hinds has worked with Low Wind (now Thunderbird), initially to manage the Solid Works project design, later adding oversight of the sales initiative and overall product development, and finally in 2015 accepted the role of CEO.

 Mr. Goldstein graduated with an Honors Degree in Political Science from York University in Toronto Canada in 1991 and brings with him a wide range of business experience.
 In 1998 Mr. Goldstein co-founded Zconnexx Corporation which secured a listing on the prestigious Toronto Stock Exchange (TSX) as well a successful $11 million financing underwritten by Yorkton Securities as part of its Ecom Park initiative of which Zconnexx was the only revenue producing and profitable company.
 Mr. Goldstein served as a Director and was Vice President of Technology until the company was sold in 2002.
 Mr. Goldstein also served on the Compensation Committee for Zconnexx.
 From 2005 to 2008 Mr. Goldstein served as Vice President for Zupintra Corporation a fully reporting issuer on the US OTCBB specializing in VOIP .
 Mr. Goldstein has extensive experience in Corporate Finance, Private Equity and Public Markets and runs his own private equity business specializing in IP and technology deals.
 Mr. Goldstein founded and has operated since 1996 a privately held corporation, which conceptualizes, develops and implements complex database systems for the Oil and Gas, Insurance and Telecommunications industries.